-Every weaning journey is different.
-Learn the signs that your baby may be ready to move onto solid foods, and some top tips to help things go smoothly.
+Learn the signs that your baby is ready to move from milk feeds and onto solid foods, as well as some tips to help their weaning journey go smoothly.

-When should you start weaning off breastfeeding and bottles?
+When to start weaning off breastfeeding and bottle feeds

 Signs your baby is ready to start weaning

-- They can bring food to their mouth and have good hand-eye coordination
+- bring food to their mouth with good hand-eye coordination?

-- They show an interest in food and copy you when you eat
+- show an interest in food and copy you when you eat?

-- They can swallow food instead of spitting it back up
+- swallow food instead of spitting it back up?

 How long does weaning take?